[This article would take the reader through a

 two person’s subjective experiences of a given event are thus likely to be the

-one’s information base, and so on ...
+part of one’s information base, and so on ...
+Variations

-Variations in the information bases arising from these processes
+in information bases arising from these processes lead to unique human beings,

-lead to unique human beings, thus to unbridgeable mental gaps among people.
+thus to unbridgeable mental gaps among people.
 I can think of no way (in 2012, when this

-article was written, but was later expanded to include what is below) than to at
+article was written, but was later expanded to include what is below) than to

-humans.
+fellow humans.

 The